 PINS: Patrons may request a PIN at the circulation desk; with a PIN, patrons may renew items and check on account status over the phone.
 DOD ID cards will be required to set or change a PIN.

-RENEWALS: Patrons may renew items once.
+RENEWALS: Items renew automatically up to two times.
 Items may not be renewed if they are overdue or if there is a waiting list for the title.

 OVERDUES: If materials become overdue, a reminder will be sent via e-mail, or to the military sponsor at work.
 Subsequent notices will be sent via the sponsor’s chain of command.
 If no response is made, the military sponsor may be charged with misappropriation of government property.